-Complaint should be addressed to the Education and Skills Funding Agency (ESFA).
-Using the online form is the quickest way to make a complaint.
+Complaint should be addressed to the Department for Education using the online form is the quickest way to make a complaint.
 If you need a paper form instead, contact:

 Department for Education Helpline Telephone: 0370 000 2288

 You should get a decision on your complaint within 9 weeks (45 working days).
 You'll be told if it'll take longer.
 You will get a letter explaining the reasons for the decision.